SamsungInternet/SamsungBluetoothWiFiManager/README.md

 ### Required Software Components
 The underlying system depends on prerequisits for the bleno library.
-But to minimise context switchin we have placed the commands below:
+But to minimise context switching we have placed the commands below:

      /> sudo apt-get install bluetooth bluez libbluetooth-dev libudev-dev build-essential